 Many different activities and uses take place across Stellwagen Bank National Marine Sanctuary and the larger National Marine Sanctuary System.
 Profiles for commercial and recreational fishing were developed to evaluate fishing effort and economic contributions.
 These profiles were then peer-reviewed and presented in this report to provide data and information to sanctuary management, partners, and stakeholders.
 For commercial fisheries, profiles include: ex-vessel landings measured by pounds and value (also referred to as harvest revenue), the number of vessels, the species caught, the state in which landings occurred, and the gear types used.
 For the for-hire recreational fisheries, profiles include: the number of vessels, the number of trips, the number of person-days, the landing state, the top species, and the quantity of species caught.
 Profiles varied across sites and uses based upon the availability of data.

 A special analysis was conducted to determine the fishing effort and economic contributions of the overlap of the Western Gulf of Maine Closure Area with the sanctuary.
 This overlap area, which makes up 22% of Stellwagen Bank National Marine Sanctuary, is called the sliver.
 The sliver (and the Western Gulf of Maine Closure Area) has been closed year-round, to bottom tending commercial gear since 1998.
 This area may serve as a replenishment area for ground fish and other fish species.
 Charter boats, party boats, and recreational vessels are able to fish in the Western Gulf of Maine Closure Area.
 Analyzing this closed area provides insight into the increased economic output of for-hire party and charter fishing that rely on this area as a refuge from commercial bottom-tending mobile-gear fishing.
-Key findings are presented below.
 More information on the data used, methodologies, special analyses, and other findings are presented in the full report.
-The figure below shows the different spatial extents analyzed in this paper.